Female Reproductive Health

 Get your cycle in sync

 Diagnosing late and irregular periods involves consulting a gynaecologist.
 The gold standard for diagnosing disrupted menses is a detailed history of your menstrual cycle for the past six months and an examination of weight changes, medications, lifestyle, and chronic diseases.
-This usually follows scans and blood tests to examine the reproductive organs and hormone levels.
+This usually follows other tests to examine the reproductive organs and hormone levels.

 Remedies for delayed periods can be anything from stress-management techniques, a balanced diet, and good sleep to treating functional issues related to reproductive health.
 It is best to consult a practitioner and a gynaecologist for personalised treatment plans.